 As with all flat pedal shoes, the quality of the uppers is irrelevant if the soles are no good, but Specialized’s SlipNot 2.0 rubber is impressively grippy.
 The lug pattern is also a progression of the brand’s original 2FOs and an improvement.

-The shoes’ inner bootie provides a solid, stable fit and helps stop dirt and stones getting into the shoes around the ankle area.
+The shoes’ inner bootie provides a solid, stable fit and helps stop dirt and stones from getting into the shoes around the ankle area.

 Specialized Women’s 2FO Flat 1.0 shoes